School of Business

 Trained pilots with a Bachelor of Business Administration degree in Aviation not only have the potential to become outstanding captains, they can also assume management responsibilities for an airline or airport.
 Canada's aviation industry needs talented analytical thinkers who can spot trends, identify risks, and tackle complex challenges.
 As a UFV School of Business graduate, you are prepared to enter the dynamic world of business and aviation.

-This unique program recognizes the hard work and expertise that go into your pilot training, awarding you academic credit towards your BBA degree.
+This unique program recognizes the hard work and expertise that go into your pilot training, awarding you a minimum of 30 academic credits and up to 36 credits toward your BBA degree.
 You'll complete ground school and in-air flight training at a flight school of your choice.
 Transport Canada then assesses you and awards Aviation licenses and ratings that allow you to fly a variety of aircraft in varying conditions.
-Required Transport Canada licenses and ratings include Private Pilot’s license, Commercial Pilot’s license, Instrument Rating, and one of Multi-Engine Rating or Flight Instructor Certification.
 Your pilot training is flexible.
 You can switch flight schools if needed, and you can complete your training before, during, or after you take your UFV courses.

-On the business side, you'll complete a series of academic courses to develop your knowledge and skills in accounting, management, marketing, communications, economics, and more.
-Beginning Fall 2022, you have the option to apply to UFV's co-op program, where you can complete paid work terms in a business role in or outside the aviation sector.
+On the UFV side, you'll complete a series of business courses to develop your knowledge and skills in accounting, management, marketing, communications, economics, and more.
+You can also customize your program by choosing a business major or adding a minor.
+Plus, you can apply to UFV's co-op program, where you can complete paid work terms in a business role in or outside the aviation sector.

 Upon completion, you are a professional pilot, ready to provide leadership both on the ground and in the air.